luisenriqueg/blog/_posts/2017-01-01-sample-post.md

 "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city?"

-## Brute Force approach
+### Brute Force approach

-Let the cities be enumerated, we can permute the cities and evaluate the distance of that permutation and store and update the minimal value found in each permutation, of course this leads to a $O(N!)$ which wouldn't allow to many cities to be considered.
+Let the cities be enumerated, we can permute the enumeration of the cities and evaluate the total distance required for the tour of that permutation and store and update the minimal value found in each permutation, of course this leads to a $O(N!)$ which wouldn't allow to many cities to be considered.

 ### Defining GA variables for the TSP.

-1. Objective Function: the total distance, we want to minimize this.
+1. Objective Function: the total tour distance, we want to minimize this.

 2. Chromosome: A particular permutation of the cities.